-- All concussions should be regarded as potentially serious and should be managed in accordance with the appropriate guidelines. - Anyone suspected of having concussion must be removed from playing or training and must not resume play in the match or return to sport within 24 hours. - Players suspected of having concussion must be medically assessed. - Players suspected of having concussion or diagnosed with concussion must go through a graduated return to play protocol (GRTP) - Players must receive medical clearance before returning to play. - Parents must advise school if their child sustains a suspected or confirmed concussion outside of school.
+- of a suspected concussion. - Players suspected of having concussion must be medically assessed. - Players suspected of having concussion or diagnosed with concussion must go through a graduated return to sport (GRAS) - Players must receive medical clearance before returning to play. - Parents must advise school if their child sustains a suspected or confirmed concussion outside of school. - Headguards do not protect against concussion. - Bear in mind: Symptoms severity does not correlate to severity of injury. - Bear in mind: Symptoms recovery is not the same as brain recovery.